10 Ways to Keep It Green in the Workplace

 However, that doesn’t mean we don’t care about the environment.

-Many Americans are trying to be more conscious of things like recycling and eliminating excess waste with awareness campaigns like Earth Day or America Recycles Day (which is this Sunday, Nov 15th).
+Many Americans are trying to be more conscious of things like recycling and eliminating excess waste with awareness campaigns like Earth Week or America Recycles Day.

 We’ve gathered up all the ways our business is environmentally responsible and how we’re trying to reduce our carbon footprint.